dustinpfister/videoground-beta-world/videos/audio-generator-waveform/README.md

 ### video01-01-array-lerp

-For thi video I am 'lerping' from one waveform to another waveform.
+For this video I am 'lerping' from one waveform to another waveform.